portworx/px-docs/px-enterprise-release-notes.md

 * Enhanced authentication support for etcd
 * Support Kubernetes scheduler placement of containers
 * Enhancements to Class of Service to improve better detection on different public clouds.
-  We have also renamed Class of Service to IOPriority to better match the functionality offered.
 * Enhanced drive replacement workflows

 ### Key Issues Addressed